426 Eggers Hall

 Econometrics, labor economics, urban economics

-Jan Ondrich, Professor of Economics, concentrates his research on applying discrete choice
+Jan Ondrich is a Professor of Economics and a Senior Research Associate in the Center for Policy Research.
+Professor Ondrich's concentrates his research on applying discrete choice

 models and duration models to topics in labor economics, aging, demography, and